ThreeSixtyGiving/standard/README.md

 This repository stores the latest versions of the schema, along with tools used in generating secondary serialisations and documentation.

+## Editing documentation

+Edit the documentation in the [documentation/src](documentation/src) directory, and then run `sync_schema.sh` (described below) to pull information from the schema into the compiled docs in the [documentation](documentation) directory.

 ## Synchronising schemas